What Can You Do With a Psychology Degree? 18 Careers

 Teaching

 If you are more interested in the study of psychological concepts than engaging in clinical practice but you still want to work in the field, consider a career in education.
-You can choose to get an advanced degree and pursue a career in higher education, or you can apply the principles of empathy and emotional intelligence you learned during your studies to younger student populations.
+You can choose to get an advanced degree in graduate school and pursue a career in higher education, or you can apply the principles of empathy and emotional intelligence you learned during your studies to younger student populations.

 Media and Advertising